-The most simple and widely-used boundary-scan configuration is the single port serial chain shown in Figure 2, and only this type of configuration is supported by the EZTag software.
+The most simple and widely-used Boundary Scan configuration is the single port serial chain shown in Figure 2, and only this type of configuration is supported by the iMPACT software.
 In this configuration, four pins are allocated in the system to facilitate connection of the TCK (clock), TMS (mode), TDI (Test Data Input), and TDO (Test Data Output) signals.

 All devices in the chain share the TCK and TMS signals.
-The system TDI signal is connected to the TDI input of the first device in the boundary-scan chain.
+The system TDI signal is connected to the TDI input of the first device in the Boundary Scan chain.
 The TDO signal from that first device is connected to the TDI input of the second device in the chain and so on.
 The last device in the chain has its TDO output connected to the system TDO pin.

 Other more complex chain variations are discussed later in this application note.
-Software supplied by third party developers supports these complex chain configurations.
+Software supplied by third-party Boundary Scan tool vendors supports these complex chain configurations.

-Figure 2: Single Port Serial Boundary-Scan Chain
+Figure 2: Single-Port Serial Boundary Scan Chain